Upper School Curriculum

 AP Calculus BC

-In addition to the topics covered in the AB level course, students study parametric, polar and vector functions, and improper integrals.
-Polynomial approximations and series are studied including tests for convergence or divergence and the use of technology to explore these concepts.
+In addition to the topics covered in the AB level course, students study parametric, polar and vector functions and improper integrals.
+Polynomial approximations and series are studied, including tests for convergence or divergence and the use of technology to explore these concepts.
 Taylor series and Maclaurin series are formally manipulated.
 Differential equations and logistic models are introduced at the AB level but studied more thoroughly in the BC course.
-Students will take the BC level exam, which includes an AB subscore.
+Students will take the BC level AP exam, which includes an AB subscore.

 Prerequisite: Teacher recommendation based on Honors Precalculus achievement